-Forcing branches indoors allows you to enjoy flowering branches before spring arrives.
+Forcing branches indoors allows you to enjoy flowering branches before their natural bloom time.
 It's all easier than you think.
 So why wait?
-Find out how to force branches into bloom with the steps below.
+Find out how to force branches into early bloom with the steps below.

 Doing a little late-winter fruit tree pruning?
 Bring those branches indoors to enjoy their beautiful blossoms before spring arrives.
 Be sure to use freshly cut branches for forcing.